 Ships which have been reported by pilots or port authorities as having apparent anomalies which may prejudice their safe navigation or create a risk for the environment in accordance with Article 16.1.e (“Pilot or port” Incident Report).

-Information of ships which have not delivered their ship-generated waste and cargo residues should be sent through SSN, in accordance with Article 12.3 of Directive 2000/59/EC as amended on port reception facilities for ship-generated waste and cargo residues (“Waste” Incident Report).

 Besides, the Incident Report type “others” can be notified to report:

-the above incident report types d), e), f), g), h) and the actions undertaken following Article 16.3 of the Directive 2002/59/EC as amended (e.g. results of inspections) for national SSN systems compliant to the previous Incident Report protocol and;
+the above incident report types d), e), f), g), h) and the actions undertaken following Article 16.3 of the VTMIS Directive (e.g. results of inspections) and;

 other situations potentially posing a potential hazard to shipping or a threat to maritime safety, the safety of individuals or the environment that Member States wishes to share on a voluntary basis.